Kinokkory/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/12-gadts/phantom.hs"}
 ~~~~

-Notice t type variable ``tag`` does not appear in the right hand side of the declaration.
+Notice the type variable ``tag`` does not appear in the right hand side of the declaration.
 Using this allows us to express invariants at the type-level that need not manifest at the value-level.
 We're effectively programming by adding extra information at the type-level.